 - Mezzanine finance is a combination of debt and equity funding.
-Whilst perceived to be complex, this flexible route often attracts investors who don’t need to take out a loan.
+While perceived to be complex, this flexible route often attracts investors who don’t need to take out a loan.
 This is partially because the mezzanine financing can escalate the initial rate of return.

 - Property development loans are short term solutions for extensive refurbishments as well as new builds.
-This option is often favoured by investors buying land for large commercial projects and refurbishments as the lenders will evaluate the future value of the development.
-As such, this financial route is appeals to the visionary.
+This option is often favoured by investors buying land for large commercial projects and renovations as the lenders will evaluate the future value of the development.
+As such, this financial route appeals to the visionary.